appsparkler/study/web/security/caroline-wong/class.md

     - leaving the house without locking it
     - not wearing a seatbelt in a car
 - examples, are - weak passwords, etc.

+### 6 - Vulnerable and outdated components
+- we are vulnerable if the 3rd part software packages we use are vulnerable, outdated or unsuported.

+### 7 -